ckipp01/chris-kipp.io/blogs/the-debug-adapter-protocol-and-scala.md

 ## [How does everything get set up](#how-does-everything-get-set-up)

-I don't want this to necessarily be a "getting started with nvim-dap" guide, as there are already guides out there, plus the [docs](https://github.com/mfussenegger/nvim-dap/blob/master/doc/dap.txt) for `nvim-dap` are pretty detailed.
+I don't want this to necessarily be a "getting started with `nvim-dap`" guide, as there are already guides out there, plus the [docs](https://github.com/mfussenegger/nvim-dap/blob/master/doc/dap.txt) for `nvim-dap` are pretty detailed.
 Instead, I want to focus on _how_ this all works together specifically when using `nvim-metals`.
 Most of this will be